Cinema of Iran: Iranian war films

 Other films famous and popular Iran Iraq War: Goodbye Life directed by Ensieh Shah-Hosseini, Heeva, Mazrae-ye pedari and Safar be Chazabeh directed by Rasoul Mollagholipour, Kirkuk Operation, Hoor on Fire and Kani Manga directed by Seifollah Dad.
 Che, Az Karkheh ta Rhein, Mohajer and The Red Ribbon directed by Ebrahim Hatamikia.
 Big Drum Under Left Foot directed by Kazem Masoumi.
 Gilaneh directed by Rakhshan Bani-E'temad.
 The Day Third directed by Mohammad Hossein Latifi.
 The Reward of Silence directed by Maziar Miri.
 Sizdah 59 directed by Saman Salur.
 The Queen directed by Mohammad Ali Bashe Ahangar.
 Mardi shabih-e baran directed by Saeed Soheili.
 Bashu, the Little Stranger directed by Bahram Beyzai.
 Snake Fang directed by Masoud Kimiai and Hoor dar Atash directed by Azizollah Hamidnezhad.

 Iranian animations

 There are some evidences suggesting that Ancient Iranians made animations.
 An animated piece on an earthen goblet made 5000 years ago was found in Burnt City in Sistan-Baluchistan province, southeastern Iran.
 The artist has portrayed a goat that jumps toward a tree and eats its leaves.

 The first Tehran International Animation Festival was held in the year 1999, four decades after the time the production of first animation films in Iran.
 The Second Tehran International Animation Festival was held in February 2001.
 Apart from Iranian films, animations from 35 foreign countries participated in the festival.

-The following are among the notable filmmakers of Iranian animated films: